Best CLM Software for Mid-Market Companies (2026)

 Underestimating the "Total Cost"

 The license fee is not the full cost, and this is where many mid-market buyers get surprised.
-A $30K/year platform that takes three months to implement and requires ongoing admin time can easily cost $60K or more in year one when you factor in internal labor.
+A platform that needs a configuration project and ongoing admin time can easily cost multiples of its licence in year one once you factor in internal labor.
 Before committing, think carefully about implementation time (the internal hours your team will spend on setup), training costs (getting all users productive, not just legal), integration setup (connecting to your CRM, storage, and communication tools), ongoing administration (maintaining workflows, templates, and user access), and the opportunity cost of what your team could be doing instead of configuring CLM software.

-Simpler tools like Bind or Juro have much lower total cost of ownership than Ironclad or Agiloft, even if license fees are comparable.
+Judging by the configuration work each platform requires, simpler tools like Bind or Juro tend to carry lower total cost of ownership than Ironclad or Agiloft, even where license fees are comparable.
 The difference is that straightforward platforms let your team focus on doing the work rather than managing the tool.

 Locking Into Multi-Year Contracts

 Some vendors push hard for 3-year commitments with steep discounts, and the savings can look attractive on a spreadsheet.
-But given that 40% of first-time CLM buyers switch within 36 months, locking in for three years is a significant risk -- especially if this is your first CLM purchase.
+But first-time CLM buyers replacing their system within the first few years is a recurring pattern in the buyer conversations and review themes we track, so locking in for three years carries real risk - especially if this is your first CLM purchase.
 If the tool turns out to be a poor fit, you are stuck paying for software nobody uses.
 Start with a 1-year contract if possible.
 The slightly higher annual rate is worth the flexibility, and it keeps the vendor motivated to earn your renewal.

 The Bottom Line